|The Roman Catholic Community of Waterbury, Waitsfield and Moretown Vermont||HOME||St. Andrew Religious Education|

 To report suspected child abuse or neglect, please call 1-800-649.5285 – 24 hours a day, 7 days a week.

-Parents are welcome to sit in on a class at any time – an extra pair of hands in the classroom is always helpful!
-Also, if you have a special art or music talent that you would like to share with your child’s class, please let the teacher know.
+Parents and Parishioners in general are welcome to sit in on a class – an extra pair of hands in the classroom is always helpful – just talk with your child’s teacher ahead of time and she/he will work you in!
+If you have a special art or music talent that you would like to share with your child’s class, let the teacher know.
+If you have an idea that you think would help to improve our program, we welcome your input.
+We thank you for your support.